taanyarustogi/operating-systems/README.md

-# 2023 Fall ECE 344 Student Repository
+# Operating Systems

-This repository contains the lab solutions for a student.
+This repository contains labs from the operating systems course.
+It includes working with the implementation of operating systems concepts such as memory management, file systems for hard drive and SSD, process management and virtualization.